Keony1/mp3-details/README.md

 # mp3-details

-Get the information about the MP3 file, including its duration in **milliseconds**
+Get the information about the MP3 file, including its duration **blazingly fast**

 **Free of dependencies**.